chancehl/MPlusPanicMute/README.md

 ## Use
 - In-game, bind a key: `Esc` → `Key Bindings` → `AddOns` → `M+ Panic Mute` → set `Mute current party`.
-- Slash command `/mplusmute` (or `/mppm`) toggles a small frame with a “Mute current group” button.
+- Slash command `/mplusmute` (or `/mppm`) toggles a small frame with buttons to mute your group and clear ignores.
 - Press the keybind or the frame button to add every current party member to your ignore list (skips you, reports already-ignored or failed names in chat).
+The addon remembers who it muted.
+- Slash `/mplusclear` or click “Clear addon ignores” to remove only the names the addon added.
+“Clear all ignores” wipes the entire ignore list.

 ## Notes
 - Works in 5-player groups; it will iterate raid units too, but it’s intended for Mythic+ parties.